electropy/electropy/README.md

 ## About me

-**Mathieu Boudreau** is a MRI physicist working as a Research Fellow for the Montreal Heart Institute and a software developper at NeuroPoly (Polytechnique de Montréal).
+**Mathieu Boudreau** is a MRI physicist working as a Research Fellow for the Montreal Heart Institute and a software developer at NeuroPoly (Polytechnique de Montréal).
 He holds a PhD in Biomedical Engineering from McGill University ('19), a MSc in Physics from the University of Western Ontario ('11), and a BSc in Physics from the Université de Moncton ('09).
 In his spare time, Mathieu